tylerhcarter/tylerhcarter.github.io/working-with-me.md

 ### How do I think?

 ### What are the best ways to communicate with me?

-For short, simple information - email is best.
-If there are no complicated ideas or need for creativity and problem solving, I prefer asychronous communication through email.
+* For information sharing that does not require an immediate response, I prefer email.
+* If you need a response in a timely manner (~1 hour), use Teams/Slack/etc.
+* If its about code, open a pull request, even if its not finished.

-If there needs to be a discussion, or we're exploring ideas that need my feedback, I'd love to step on a video call.
+* If there needs to be a discussion, or we're exploring ideas that need my feedback, I'd love to step on a video call.

 ### What is the best way to give me information?
 For example, give me a summary and let me ask questions, or build up the complete picture?